MicrosoftDocs/quantum-docs/articles/bulk-add-users-to-a-workspace.md

 1. Once the **File uploaded successfully** message appears, select **Submit** to start the bulk import operation.

-1. After the bulk import group operation completes, your group members will receive an invitation email.
-They want to accept the invitation.
+1. After the bulk import group operation completes, your group members will be added to the group successfully.

-1. On the **Review permissions** page, users must select **Accept** before they can continue.

-1. After permissions are accepted, your group members will be added to the group succesfully.